 The Centers for Disease Control and Prevention (CDC) reports data on the ongoing mpox outbreak in the United States.
 While mpox continues to primarily affect gay, bisexual, and other men who have sex with men, there has been in increase in new mpox cases in other populations.
 In the current outbreak, mpox is spreading primarily through close intimate contact, including during sex.
 Like any communicable disease, someone may have a higher risk of getting sick because they belong to a social or sexual network that includes other people who have the infection.

-*Reported data comes for the Wisconsin Electronic Disease Surveillance System (WEDSS) and is updated every Wednesday.
+*Reported data comes for the Wisconsin Electronic Disease Surveillance System (WEDSS) and is updated as needed.

 Mpox Virus Surveillance and Vaccine Report